amitoj-singh/tinder-auto-liker/README.md

 ## Contributing

 Contributions and feature requests are welcome!
-If you'd like to contribute to this project, please follow these steps:
+If you'd like to contribute to this project, please follow instructions on [contributing](contributing.md).

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and test thoroughly.
-4. Commit your changes with clear and concise commit messages.
-5. Push your changes to your fork.
-6. Create a pull request with a detailed description of your changes.